gzt/CholWishart/cran-comments.md

 ## Other notes

-This is a minor set of changes from the previous version that does not make any incompatible changes in usage from previous versions.
+This is an addition of two functions in R that does not make any changes in usage of functions from previous versions.
 As before, information about authorship is included in inst/AUTHORS.